[Earth, 506 years after first successful colony, 148 years after first contact]

 "Jamie got called in; the entire base is buzzing."

 "Yeah, I can see that.
 They're flying everything, Mom."
 Lila explained in as simple a manner as she could afford.
-"Not just the fast fancy ones, brother-bear flies for, I mean everything."
+"Not just the fast fancy ones brother-bear flies, I mean everything."

+Her mother spoke warmly, relieved that her daughter didn't sound too frightened.
 "They mentioned an evacuation.
-Here, Lily, I'm at the front bureau.
+Here, Lila, I'm at the front bureau.
 Just give me a second."

 "Yeah, that adds up."
 Lila smiled, somewhat amused by the excitement.
-"Now I got the tingles."
+"Let's hope it's not already cooked."

-"Yes, Miss Brent.
-Jane Brent, we have your son on file right here.
+A second, more professional voice emitted from Lila's phone, its cadence hiding a smidgen of fear.
+"Yes, Miss Macey.
+Jane Macey, we have your son on file right here.
 All service members have a guaranteed placement for families.
 There's no cause for alarm.
 Please just wait for an announcement, and we can provide more details."
-A second more professional voice emitted from Lila's phone, its cadence hiding a smidgen of fear.

 "Yeah, I know, Mom," Lila interrupted.
 "I'll meet you at Saint Spears airfield."